Students will learn how to support and empower an individual client while communicating respectfully and working safely at all times.

 These units provide credit towards a range of qualifications in the Community Services and Health Training Package, including the CHC33015 Certificate III in Individual Support.

-This program has a mandatory industry placement.
+This course has a mandatory industry placement.
 CIT teachers will arrange all placements.

 If you are currently working and you have extensive relevant experience, you may meet the placement requirement; please discuss this with a CIT teacher when you enrol.